 1. Hard Surface

 If concrete flooring is not thoroughly coated and sealed, it will be extremely susceptible to moisture infiltration and will eventually fail.
 If a liquid manages to seep into the cracks of a concrete floor, it can remain there for a long period of time, promoting the formation of mold and mildew.
-If you have polished concrete flooring installed by a reputable contractor, you shouldn’t have to be concerned about this issue at all.
+If you have a garage polished concrete floor installed by a reputable contractor, you shouldn’t have to be concerned about this issue at all.

 Polished concrete floors, like ceramic tile, carrara marble flooring, and some hardwood and bamboo floors, can be rather noisy.
 Similarly, garage polished concrete floor can be quite noisy.
 In order to limit the amount of noise in the room, you can use carpets, heavy curtains, acoustic wall panels, and other components that filter or block sound to decorate it.